 A newborn baby skin is DIFFERENT from adult skin.

 The differences are newborns have a thinner outer layer (aka epidermis) of skin than adults.
-A thinner outer layer of skin means increased risk to irritation.
+A thinner outer layer of skin means increased the risk to irritation.

 Be cautious of using too much soap and fragranced products for this reason.
 Secondly, baby skin has higher water content than adult skin.
 Thus, baby skin has quicker absorption as well as quicker water loss.
-Because of these differences your baby needs a special daily skin care routine.
+Because of these differences, your baby needs a special daily skin care routine.

 Baby Skin Care Basic

 - A massage is an important one-on-one time.
 Research shows that a baby’s very survival depends on being touched by others – as touch triggers hormones, boosts immunity, and helps fight disease.
 Also, massaged babies are calmer, sleep better, and cry less — every parent’s dream!

 - There’s no special technique for massage.
 Lay the baby on a soft blanket or fabric massage the baby’s chest and tummy with a warm baby oil or lotion and make eye contact and talk to the baby.